shiveshc/CRF_Cell_ID/Readme.md

 ```
 If done with this channel, enter 'y' -
 ```
 We'll enter 'n' since we want to specify more landmark names.
-When done we'll specify 'y'
+When done we'll specify 'y'.
+Thus, following the promts on terminal, users can easily specify identity of as many landmarks as they want.

-The same process will be repeated for other landmark channels
+The same process will be repeated for other landmark channels as well.